List of Mad Men characters: Adam Whitman

 Adam Whitman (Jay Paulson) is Dick Whitman's half-brother, the son of Abigail and Archie Whitman.
 In the Season 1's "5G", an adult Adam tracks Don down after seeing his picture in Advertising Age.
 He is a janitor working in New York City and is overjoyed to find Don alive.
 Initially unwilling to associate with Adam, Don agrees to meet him for lunch where Adam updates Don on their family and tries to learn more about Don's life.
 Don later visits Adam at his single room occupancy rooming house to give Adam $5,000 and to tell him to never contact Don again.
 Adam is devastated.
 Later, Adam mails a package to Don that contains old family photos and soon afterward, hangs himself.
 The box of photos later causes Don trouble when it is found by Pete Campbell, who attempts to use the photos to blackmail Don about his true identity.
-Don then attempts to reach Adam and finds out about Adam's death and that Adam spent none of the money given to him by Don.
-Don then feels guilty about the way he treated Adam.
+Don then attempts to reach Adam, but learns that he has died and didn't spend any of the money Don had given him.
+Don feels guilty about the way he treated Adam.

-In Season 2's "Nixon vs. Kennedy," a flashback reveals that as a boy, Adam saw Don on the train that brought back the body of "Dick Whitman" (actually that of the real Don Draper's).
+In Season 1's "Nixon vs. Kennedy," a flashback reveals that as a boy, Adam saw Don on the train that brought back the body of "Dick Whitman" (actually that of the real Don Draper's).
 He attempts to tell his mother and Uncle Mack but they think Adam is imagining things.
 In Season 5's "The Phantom", Don sees an employee around the office building who looks like Adam and when he finally goes into for a dental procedure involving anesthesia, he hallucinates Adam standing over him, his neck bruised from his hanging, stating, "It's not your tooth that's rotten."
 When Don asks Adam not to leave him, Adam smiles and tells him he will be "hanging around."